 |Price||More Expensive (check Amazon)||Less Expensive (check Amazon)|

-There are several differences between Wusthof Classic and Gourmet kitchen knives including how they are made, their design, features, blade, sharpness, weight, and price.
-In the following sections, I dive deep into these differences so you know exactly what sets these popular product lines apart.
+There are several differences between Wusthof Classic and Gourmet kitchen knives, including how they are made, their design, features, blade, sharpness, weight, and price.
+In the following sections, I dive deep into these differences so that you can make a well-informed decision.

 Wusthof Classic Knives are Forged, Gourmet Knives are Stamped

-The biggest difference between the Wusthof Classic and Gourmet lines is in the way they are manufactured.
-The Classic line is forged and the Gourmet line is stamped.
-What is the difference and why does it matter?
+The most significant difference between the Wusthof Classic and Gourmet lines is in the way they are manufactured.
+The Classic line is forged, and the Gourmet line is stamped.
+What is the difference, and why does it matter?